shzheng-po/BIMTrainingBot/README.md

 # BIMTrainingBot
- This repository contains code to generate BIM data from Revit and use for ML training
+ This repository contains code to generate BIM data from Revit and export into a SQL database formate